 (1) Real Losses

 Losses due to leakage and excess system pressure.
 With these losses the water is not beneficially used by any party.
 Real losses can be reduced by more efficient leakage management, improved response time to repair leaks, improved pressure management and level control, and improved system maintenance, replacement, and rehabilitation, and avoiding second- and third-party excavation damage.
-The cost of real losses isestimated using the variable production costs, such as costs of energy and chemicals needed to treat and deliver the water..
+The cost of real losses is typically, but not always, estimated using the variable production costs, such as costs of energy and chemicals needed to treat and deliver the water (see Cost-Effectiveness Considerations section).
 Real loss performance can be tracked using one of three technical performance indicators for real loss depending on the size of the utility.
-Infrastructure Leakage Index (see 4) can be used by utilities with 3,000 or more connections and a connection density of 16 or more.
-For utilities with a connection density greater than 32 can use real loss per connection per day..
-For utilities with a connection density of 32 or fewer can use real loss per mile per day.
+Infrastructure Leakage Index (see 4) can be used by utilities with 3,000 or more connections and a connection density of 16 connections per mile or more.
+Utilities with a connection density greater than 32 can use real loss per connection per day as a performance indicator while utilities with a connection density of 32 or fewer can use real loss per mile per day.

 (2) Apparent Losses